gnif/LookingGlass/doc/performance.rst

    * - **Transport**
      - Inferred publication-to-client delay for a frame matched to a cadence deadline.
-It is not an “IVSHMEM copy” measurement and is omitted when producer and client timing cannot be matched safely.
+It is not an “IVSHMEM copy” measurement and is omitted when server and client timing cannot be matched safely.

 .. list-table:: Client EGL stages
    :widths: 18 82